Myra Adele Logan: Surgery

-Myra Adele Logan spent the majority of her career as an associate surgeon at the Harlem Hospital.
-She remained a surgeon past her terms completion.
+Logan spent the majority of her career as an associate surgeon at the Harlem Hospital.
+She remained a surgeon past her term's completion.
 She was also a visiting surgeon at the Sydenham Hospital, and did all this while maintaining her own private practice.
-In 1943, Logan became the first woman to perform bypass surgery, an open-heart surgical procedure, which was the ninth of its kind in the world at the time.
+In 1943, Logan became the first woman to perform bypass surgery, an open-heart surgical procedure, which was the ninth of its kind in the world.
 This was when she began dedicating her career towards children's heart surgery alongside developing the antibiotic Aureomycin.
 In 1951, Logan was elected as a Fellow of the American College of Surgeons.

-Antibiotic Development
+Antibiotic development

 She worked with a team of doctors who effectively treated 25 lymphogranuloma venereum patients with the developed Aureomycin.
 After four days of Aureomycin treatment, the gland size of eight patients with buboes had reduced.
 Logan published these results in the Archives of Surgery and the Journal of American Medical Surgery; she also published results for her research with Puromycin in multiple journals and archives.
 She also worked with fellow Harlem Hospital physician, Dr. Louis T. Wright, on antibiotic research.

-Breast Cancer Research
+Breast cancer research

 In the 1960s, she dedicated her time towards researching treatments for breast cancer which led to the development of x-ray technology processes that detected the differences in tissue density more accurately; this allowed for earlier and easier detection of breast cancer as well as other types of tumors.

 The upper Manhattan Medical Group of the Health Insurance Plan (HIP) was one of the first few group practices within the United States, and Logan helped found the practice as well as serve as the treasurer.
 Logan worked within NAACP's Health Committee, the New York State Fair Employment Practice Committee, the National Cancer Committee, and the National Medical Association Committee.

 Other affiliations

-Social Work
+Social work

-Logan was committed to social issues despite her busy schedule as a surgeon.
-During her career, she was a member of the New York State Committee on Discrimination, National Association for the Advancement of Colored People (NAACP), and Planned Parenthood.
+Logan was committed to social issues.
+She was a member of the New York State Committee on Discrimination, National Association for the Advancement of Colored People (NAACP), and Planned Parenthood.
 During Governor Thomas E. Dewey's administration, Logan served as a member of the New York State Commission on Discrimination.
-She and 7 other members resigned from the commission in 1944 when Dewey shelved legislation they drafted in regards to anti-discrimination.
+She and 7 other members resigned from the commission in 1944 when Dewey shelved anti-discrimination legislation they drafted.
+She was an active member of the Alpha Kappa Alpha sorority.

 In 1970, upon retiring, she served on the New York State Workmen's Compensation Board.